The Pharmacokinetic of Capecitabine in Cancer-Bearing Dogs, Part 2

 Purpose of Study

 Canine malignant cancers are a devastating reality to many dog owners.
-Treatment options are often limited by pet behavior, owner finances and time commitments, and availability of veterinarians who can safely administer chemotherapy.
+Treatment options are often limited by pet behavior, owner finances and time commitments, and the availability of veterinarians who can safely administer chemotherapy.
 Oral chemotherapy has become increasingly popular because it often costs less than injectable chemotherapy and can be given in the comfort of the patient’s home.

 Capecitabine is a well-tolerated, oral chemotherapy drug used in humans for a wide variety of carcinomas including breast cancer, colorectal cancer and head and neck carcinomas.
 This chemotherapy drug has a short half-life in humans, allowing for quick dose adjustments if side effects are noted.
 During the first part of this study, we measured the levels of capecitabine in the blood after a single dose was given and looked at how well dogs tolerated the drug.
 All five enrolled dogs with advanced tumors tolerated capecitabine well and two had stable disease while on this chemotherapy drug.